NiiightmareXD/windows-capture/README.md

 }

 impl GraphicsCaptureApiHandler for Capture {
-    // The type of flags used to get the values from the settings. type Flags = String;
+    // The type of flags used to get the values from the settings, here they are the width and height. type Flags = (i32, i32);

     // The type of error that can be returned from `CaptureControl` and `start`
     // functions.